ucr-ula/ucr-ula/README.md

 ### Application Process

-1. Please fill out the <A HREF="https://forms.gle/WYSFi7v8jQijnHPh7">application form</A>. **Deadline: Monday, Sept.
-26, 2022**.
+1. Please fill out the <A HREF="https://forms.gle/WYSFi7v8jQijnHPh7">application form</A>. **Deadline: ~~Monday, Sept.
+26~~ Friday Sept.
+30, 2022**.
 The application form requests basic biographical information, a copy of your transcript, and several short-answer questions.
 2. Selected applicants will be contacted for a brief (30-minute) video interview, about 1 week after the application closes.
 The applicant will be requested to prepare a 5-minute teaching demo, on a topic given in advance.

 ## Program Overview